 Access Physical Collections

 UO faculty can request to have available material from the Libraries' physical collections paged and sent to their home address or preferred pickup location to support remote teaching.
 Refer to the Requesting UO Material and Pickup and Delivery Options pages to learn more about this service.

 ILL (interlibrary loan) materials are still being borrowed at this time.
 Please note, however, that borrowing from other libraries is very limited and takes much longer than usual due to many library closures around the country and world.

 Digitization in lieu of Course Reserves

-Because UO Libraries is temporarily closed, we are unable to provide access to a traditional print/media Course Reserves collection.
-In lieu of this service, faculty and graduate educators may submit requests to scan materials to support remote teaching.
+In lieu of print course reserves, faculty and graduate educators may submit requests to scan materials to support remote teaching.
 Visit our Scans for Remote Teaching page to learn more.

 Specialty Library Consultations